exajobs/machine-learning-collection/README.md

 <a name="cpp-general-purpose-machine-learning"></a>
 #### General-Purpose Machine Learning
+* [Arize-Phoenix](https://github.com/Arize-ai/phoenix) - An open source tool that provides ML observability in a notebook to validate, monitor and fine tune your generative LLM, CV and tabular models.
 * [BanditLib](https://github.com/jkomiyama/banditlib) - A simple Multi-armed Bandit library. **[Deprecated]**
 * [Caffe](https://github.com/BVLC/caffe) - A deep learning framework developed with cleanliness, readability, and speed in mind.
 [DEEP LEARNING]
 * [CatBoost](https://github.com/catboost/catboost) - General purpose gradient boosting on decision trees library with categorical features support out of the box.
 It is easy to install, contains fast inference implementation and supports CPU and GPU (even multi-GPU) computation.